AhmedMostafa3m/garage-gate-anpr/README.md

 - `database.py`: Stores authorized license plates (SQLite).
 - `main.py`: Entry point — integrates all modules.
 - `utils/`: Image preprocessing helpers.

+Key Features

+✅ OpenCV Haar Cascade detects license plate regions.

+✅ EasyOCR reads plate text automatically.

+✅ Text cleaning removes noise and formats plates (e.g. ABC1234).

+✅ Returns both the annotated image and recognized plate numbers for easy use in main.py.

+✅ Runs standalone for quick testing with any image.

+✅ Automatic OCR integration
+* Uses LicensePlateRecognizer.recognize_plate() which returns both the annotated image and detected plate texts.
+✅ Multi-plate handling
+* If multiple plates are detected (e.g., nearby cars), each one is checked against the database.
+* The gate opens immediately once one plate matches an authorized entry.
+✅ Console logging
+* Clear feedback at every stage of the process for easier debugging and monitoring.

 ## ⚙️ Setup
 ```bash